 |Visa Fees (if applicable)||ca. 60 - 100 €*|

 US and Canadian citizens do not need a visa, if their stay in Germany does not exceed 90 days.
 See country overview for visa requirement on entry to Germany.
 Please do not travel with a tourist visa to Germany, as it cannot be transferred for study purposes.

 Students should only apply online via the application form and the online submission of the required application documents in PDF format (see below).
 Students applying for a specific project can name another one as their second choice in the online portal.
 Find over 90 interesting projects available for TUM PREP 2020 in our TUM PREP Project Database.
 Please take a look at this guideline in case you should have any questions regarding its usage.

 Institutions pre-selecting and nominating students are:

-Selection of Projects and Placement:
+Selection of projects and placement of applicants

 - Transcript of Records*